2501-ai/honest_benchmark/README.md

 # 2501 - Honest Benchmark Evaluation

-This repository contains a script (`evaluate.py`) to evaluate tasks defined in a JSONL file.
+This repository contains the evaluation harness for 2501 engines and mixture of models, using the script (`evaluate.py`) to evaluate tasks defined in a JSONL file.
 The script processes each task by unzipping corresponding files, executing commands, and running tests.

 ## Prerequisites